FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 ## AI-Based Exam Proctoring System (Admin Side)
 # Overview
 This repository contains the admin side of an AI-Based Exam Proctoring System, designed to manage and monitor online examinations with enhanced security and anti-cheating measures.
 The admin side is built using .NET for the backend and SQL Server for the database, providing a robust interface for administrators to oversee exam sessions, manage users, and review cheating detection reports.
 The desktop application, which handles client-side exam monitoring (including video, audio, and AI-based detection), is implemented in Python using libraries such as OpenCV, Dlib, and PyQt5.
-It is hosted in a separate repository (link to be added once available).
+It is hosted in a separate repository ([https://github.com/FatmaAlaa28/Exam-Proctoring-Desktop-Application]).
 # Features

 - Admin Dashboard: User-friendly interface for managing exams, students, and proctoring data.